 Hot stamping is a relatively clean process and eliminates the need for inks and other messy consumables.
 Hot stamping is a simple, robust, and reliable marking process.
 Load a metal die into the hot stamping press, add a swatch or roll of hot stamping foil, fixture your part, and make your mark.

-Dies can be made out of many materials including magnesium, brass, and steel.
-Depending on your requirements for mark depth, quantity of marks, budget, and press operation Durable Technologies will make a hot stamping die material recommendation that will meet your needs.
+Dies can be made out of many materials, including magnesium, brass, and steel.
+Depending on your requirements for mark depth, the quantity of marks, budget, and press operation, Durable Technologies will make a hot stamping die material recommendation that will meet your needs.

 This post was published on August 2, 2022 and updated on August 2, 2022.